 The first step was to create a corporation to manage the airports over the time it would take to go through the privatization process.
 The process took a number of years, but currently all of Australia’s major airports are under private lease agreement.
 Sydney was the last airport to go through the process, and was leased out in 2002.

 President Trump is a big fan of P3.
 He promised to build one-trillion dollars of U.S. infrastructure in his campaign.
+This will solve the United States infrastructure problems.
 Many wondered where he would get the money.
 It is going to come from private investors in P3 projects.
 With this funding system, private equity will be able to invest a mere $200 billion in order to secure financing for $1 trillion.

-Other possible projects may be roads and rail lines in heavily congested areas, think Los Angeles to San Francisco, or Dallas to Houston but with a financial discipline and justification.
+Other possible projects may be roads and rail lines in heavily congested areas.
+This is true for Los Angeles to San Francisco, or Dallas to Houston but with a financial discipline and justification.
 Any number of bridges and roads may be ideal for P3 resulting in a vastly improved infrastructure that could be efficient, well-built and properly maintained.
+These are just some of the United States infrastructure problems.

 Some of the many countries that have used P3 to build infrastructure are Chile, Australia, Japan, Jamaica, and even Puerto Rico.
 It solved their need for infrastructure development without breaking the government purse.

 It’s high time that the United States realize that government cannot and should not solve everything.
-If we want better infrastructure, we should let the people who know how to do these large projects take the reins.
-P3 will give us infrastructure that is more efficient, higher quality, and better maintained, all without costing the tax payer a dime.
+If we want better infrastructure, we should therefore let the people who know how to do these large projects take the reins.
+P3 will give us infrastructure that is more efficient, higher quality, and better maintained.
+Also, it won’t cost the tax payer a dime.
+There is a solution to the United States infrastructure problems.
+The government should just push for it.